brss12/APAtizer/README.md

 # Description
 APAtizer is a tool designed to analyse alternative polyadenylation of TCGA RNA-Seq data.
-Additionally, it is capable of performing differential gene expression, gene ontology analysis, visualizing Venn diagram intersections and survival analysis.
+Additionally, it is capable of performing differential gene expression, gene ontology analysis, visualizing Venn diagram intersections and pearson correlation analysis.
 APAtizer is equipped to handle TCGA files, such as BAM files, sample sheets, clinical data from patients and downstream analysis files such as htseq and DaPars txt files.
 It is a user-friendly interface, that allows users with limited knowledge on bioinformatics to generate informative visualizations, including Volcano plots, heatmaps and gene lists.
 The APAtizer tool also provides the functionality to download the aforementioned plots and gene lists for further analysis and exploration.

 # Workflow
 ![image](https://github.com/brss12/APAtizer/assets/121204829/ea7c789d-907a-42bc-b331-94387a9b4325)